jessicarush/react-notes/react_with_flask_api.md

   "proxy": "http://localhost:5000",
 ```

 This tells the React development server to proxy any unknown requests to your API server.
-One we add this proxy pointing to our backend, we can change all our API calls to just endpoint path:
+Once we add this proxy pointing to our backend, we can change all our API calls to just endpoint path:

 ```javascript
 axios.get('/api/color', headers);